drsooch/puck-python/README.md

 ## Final Notes:

+If you see code that "smells" or could be implemented differently, please don't hesitate to let me know.
+I'm always open to suggestions and critiques!

 The code has a mix of docstrings and no docstrings.
 I haven't found the time to go through and create docstrings for functions and classes yet.
 Please bear with me while I continue to work on this in my spare time.
 Also the test folder is empty...
 Because who needs testing......